 When we take our own inventory in life it’s a good thing.
 (The 12-step programs have given us fantastic resources and frameworks for digging into what’s not working in our lives.)
 It’s when we take someone else’s inventory that things get a bit more muddled.
 Their issues, desires, and failings are really none of our business.
 (Kid’s lives have a slightly different relationship, but we’ve even got to watch our “assessments” of our kids.)
 My ex-wife and her joys or lows are really none of my concern.
 And when I pay attention to her life [how’s she doing… wait, she’s got a new living room set… how’s her boyfriend working out…] I’m really doing both of us a disservice.

 I could focus on her.
 I could retrace things about our marriage and divorce that could’ve, should’ve, would’ve been done better.
 I could dig into my own issues and seek forgiveness… Except… That time has passed.
 The only forgiveness I need at this moment is from and for myself.
 Divorce is ultimately an individual experience.
-No amount of counseling, friendships, or new relationships can take us our of the sorrows, joys, and struggles of resetting every aspect of our lives.
+No amount of counseling, friendships, or new relationships can take us out of the sorrows, joys, and struggles of resetting every aspect of our lives.
 Books, blogs, therapy, friends, exercise, they all help, but the real work is done on a much deeper level.

 I’m well over my divorce, it’s the parenting part that I won’t ever be over.
 And that is where my focus has to reside.
-Not on her, or the divorce, but on myself and my relationship to my kids.
+Not on her, or the divorce, but on myself and my relationship with my kids.
 (I know I repeat this idea, like a mantra, but I need to hear it.)

 And I need to continue to explore the ideas of love and trust for myself.
 When I pull back the covers a bit on my failed marriage, I am really seeking to understand more about myself.
 It’s a bit voyeuristic at times, but I’m not that interested in her or her feelings.
 I really have no way of knowing all the emotional swirlings that were going on in her mind as things broke down between us.
-I can only account for my own actions, my own feelings in the moment, and my current reflection back on *my* role in the process of loss and separation.
+I can only account for my own actions, my own feelings at the moment, and my current reflection back on *my* role in the process of loss and separation.

 Sure, the pain of being divorced comes up from time to time, but it’s primarily around the loss of time with my kids.
 She is much less important to my life and well-being than my kids.
-In fact, other than taking care of my own health (mental, spiritual, and physical) there is nothing more important in my life than the care and feeling of my two kids.
+In fact, other than taking care of my own health (mental, spiritual, and physical) there is nothing more important in my life than the care and feeding of my two children.

 The real kicker comes when I catch myself assessing my ex-wife’s success or failure post-divorce.
 That type of thinking *would* indicate an obsession and inability to move on from the relationship.
-These type of thoughts come in minor flashes now, but they used to come in broad strokes that would re-chart the course for an entire day, when I wasn’t vigilant about rejecting them.
+These types of thoughts come in minor flashes now, but they used to come in broad strokes that would re-chart the course for an entire day when I wasn’t vigilant about rejecting them.
 There is no value, none, in taking someone else’s inventory.
 This life is not about them, it’s about me.
 I can be distracted by focusing on others, or circumstances outside my control, but that is a dark path that leads to depression and feelings of despair.

-Get this message: I am responsible for my own happiness.
+I am responsible for my own happiness.
 Full stop.

 As I began writing this blog in 2013 I knew it would not be easy to reframe all of my “work” in a positive light.
-However, just the act of starting the 100% positive goal began a process that transformed my own experience of live after divorce.
+However, just the act of starting the 100% positive goal began a process that transformed my own experience of life after divorce.
 When I started I still had resentment, I still felt like I had been wronged, I still had long periods of sadness surrounding the loss.

 What emerged as I kept revisiting all of my feelings from this positive perspective is my own positivism.
 What I learned in the process of writing all of this “divorce” stuff was that it wasn’t about the divorce, it was about me.
 This blog is about my recovery of joy.
 Even in these hard times, I worked to see the good.
 As things began to get worse I doubled my efforts.
 The positive voice began to become my inner voice.
 The letting go of negativity towards my ex-wife was the biggest single step in my recovery process.
 And knowing that my kids were affected by all of our interactions, I saw the positive changes in their lives too.

 We can’t imagine what is going on in another person’s life.
 We try.
 But we know that our projections are not real.
-In redirecting that inventory-centered mind on ourselves we can take charge of what we can know, what we can change.
+In redirecting that inventory-centered mind on ourselves we can take charge of what we can know, of what we can change.
 The act of writing this blog has allowed me to reclaim my own joy.

 I am one of the happiest people I know.
 I’ve always been this way.
 A friend on the street a few weeks ago asked me, “Were you this happy as a kid?”